scorbo2/musicplayer/docs/developer_overview.md

 Each extension can supply its own list of configuration properties, which we can combine together with our own application's properties to generate one unified `PropertiesDialog` that contains everything.
-The neat part about this is that extensions can be enabled and disabled at runtime, and the `PropetiesDialog` will automatically reflect those changes, either by hiding configuration properties related to now-disabled extensions, or showing configuration properties related to now-enabled extensions.
+The neat part about this is that extensions can be enabled and disabled at runtime, and the `PropertiesDialog` will automatically reflect those changes, either by hiding configuration properties related to now-disabled extensions, or showing configuration properties related to now-enabled extensions.
 We don't have to write any of the UI code